-Voting rights advocates sue Texas over maps redrawn by GOP
+Voting rights advocates sue Texas again over GOP-drawn maps

 “The map has been crafted with really surgical precision to eliminate competitive districts at the expense of the states’ communities of color,” he said.

 Texas Sen. Joan Huffman, a Republican who authored the maps and chairs the state Senate’s redistricting committee, and Abbott did not immediately respond to the Associated Press’ requests for comment.
+Huffman said prior to Tuesday that the maps were “drawn blind to race.”

 The state has had to defend their maps in court after every redistricting process since the Voting Rights Act took effect in 1965, but this is the first since a U.S. Supreme Court ruling said Texas and other states with a history of racial discrimination no longer need to have the Justice Department scrutinize the maps before they are approved.